-The clinical strategies and Plan for the Future make it clear that the necessary shifts in care, self-management and prevention can only come about through the better use of digital technology.
-Which needs to change from being a bonus add-on for someone else todeal with to being the essential, normal enabler of care delivery, self-management and prevention in every setting.
+The clinical strategies and strategic plans make it clear that the necessary shifts in care, self-management and prevention can only come about through the better use of digital technology.
+Which needs to change from being a bonus add-on for someone else to deal with to being the essential, normal enabler of care delivery, self-management and prevention in every setting.

-This strategy outlines how, over the next five years, digital technology will enable the success of the clinical strategies and strategic plans and allow us to work towards the Quadruple Aim which needs to change from being a bonus add-on for someone else to deal with to being the essential, normal enabler of prevention, self-management and care delivery in every setting.
+This strategy outlines how, over the next five years, digital technology will enable the success of the clinical strategies and strategic plans and allow us to work towards the Quadruple Aim.